sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 # Appendix A: Proof That the Binomial Function is a Probability Mass Function  {#proof-pmf}

-To prove that the binomial function is a probability mass function, two outcomes must be shown: 1) all probability values are non-negative and 2) the sum of all probabilities is 1.
+To prove that the binomial function is a probability mass function, two outcomes must be shown: 1) all probability values are non-negative and 2) the sum of all probabilities is one.

-For the first condition, the impossibility of negative values occurring in the binomial function becomes obvious when individually considering the binomial coefficient, $n \choose k$, and the binomial factors, $p^k (1-p)^{n-k}$.
-With respect to the binomial coefficient, $n \choose k$, it is always nonnegative because it is the product of two non-negative numbers; the number of trials, $n$, and the number of successes can never be negative.
-With respect to the binomial factors, the resulting value is always nonnegative because all the term are nonnegative; in addition to the number of trials and successes ($n, k$, respectively),  the probability of success and failure are also always nonnegative ($p, k \in \[0,1\]$).
-Therefore, probabilities can be conceptualized as the product of a nonnegative binomial coefficient and a nonnegative binomial factor, and so is alwasys nonnegative.
+For the first condition, the impossibility of negative values occurring in the binomial function becomes obvious when individually considering the binomial coefficient, $n \choose h$, and the binomial factors, $\theta^h (1-\theta)^{n-h}$.
+With respect to the binomial coefficient, $n \choose h$, it is always nonnegative because it is the product of two non-negative numbers; the number of trials, $n$, and the number of heads, $h$, can never be negative.
+With respect to the binomial factors, the resulting value is always nonnegative because all the constituent terms are nonnegative; in addition to the number of trials and heads ($n, h$, respectively),  the probability of heads and tails are also always nonnegative ($\theta, (1-\theta) \in \[0,1\]$).
+Therefore, probabilities can be conceptualized as the product of a nonnegative binomial coefficient and a nonnegative binomial factor, and so are always nonnegative.

 For the second condition, the equality stated below in Equation \ref{eq:binomial-sum-one} must be proven:

 \begin{align}
-1 = \sum^n_{k=0} {n \choose k} \theta^k(1-\theta)^{n-k}.
+1 = \sum^n_{h=0} {n \choose h} \theta^h(1-\theta)^{n-h}.
 \label{eq:binomial-sum-one}
 \end{align}